cytoscape/cytoscape-manual/docs/Creating_Networks.md

 For network files stored in cloud storage, the default URL does not always work in Cytoscape and requires transformation before it can be used.
-Here are examples of transofrmation of the default URL for some common cloud storage options:
+Here are examples of transformation of the default URL for some common cloud storage options:

 #### Dropbox ####